Indivisibility for Classes of Graphs: Future Directions

 We are interested in studying what other graph classes are indivisible.
 For some graph classes, the answer is known, like planar graphs (see Example 2.10 of \cite{GPS}).
 For others, it follows from Proposition \ref{Proposition_ForbidF}, as they are classified by forbidding sufficiently large paths, cycles, or their complements.
 However, there are other classes of graphs for which indivisibility is unknown.

 We are also interested in studying generalizations of indivisibility.
 For example, there is a notion of ``strong substructure'' $\leq$ for classes of $L$-structures $\K$ that generalizes the notion of substructure in the usual (model-theoretic) sense (e.g., \cite{BS}).
 Replacing ``substructure'' with ``strong substructure'' generalizes notions like the amalgamation property.
 When $(\K, \leq)$ has the amalgamation property, it has a generic limit akin to the Fra\"{i}ss\'{e} limit \cite{BS}.
 The classes $\K_\alpha$ and $\K^+_\alpha$ each come with a strong substructure notion, $\leq_\alpha$ and $\leq^+_\alpha$ respectively, such that $(\K_\alpha, \leq_\alpha)$ and $(\K^+_\alpha, \leq^+_\alpha)$ have the amalgamation property (e.g., \cite{BL}), hence these have generic limits.
 If $\K$ is a class of $L$-structures and $\leq$ is a strong notion of substructure, we can say that $(\K, \leq)$ is \emph{indivisible} if, for all $A \in \K$ and positive integers $k$, there exists $B \in \K$ such that, for all $k$-colorings $c$ of $B$, there exists a monochromatic copy $f$ of $A$ in $B$ with respect to $c$ such that $f(A) \leq B$.
 We can ask which pairs $(\K, \leq)$ are indivisible.
 With respect to hereditarily $\alpha$-sparse graphs, it is clear that $(\K_\alpha, \leq_\alpha)$ is indivisible if and only if $\alpha > 2$ and $(\K^+_\alpha, \leq^+_\alpha)$ is indivisible if and only if $\alpha \geq 2$.
 However, this is an interesting question for other pairs $(\K, \leq)$, including other graph classes.
+Alternatively, for indivisibility of $(\K, \leq)$ we can color strong embeddings of singleton structures instead of elements of the structure.
+What pairs $(\K, \leq)$ have this kind of indivisibility?